GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Pluribus_Bluesky_Ecology.md

 &nbsp;

 "What's with the royal "we"?
-Is Bill Clinton part'
+Is Bill Clinton part"

 Yes, #PresidentClinton #PresidentObama - all part of promoting what is printed on USA currency, the Dollar Bill Clinton.